 The text is considered a Mahapurana (major Purana) in parts of India, while others include it as one of the Upapurana (minor Purana), but all traditions consider it as an important Purana.
 The text consists of twelve sections (skandha) with 318 chapters.

 The text centers around Sri Devi and Maheshvari as the primordial divinities.

 Book 1 states all of reality was initially nirguna.
 However this nirguna - reality was a Bhagavati (woman), and she manifested herself as three Shaktis - Sattviki, Rajasi and Tamasi.

 * Book 2 introduces in the key characters which appear in remaining books of the Purana.

-Book 4 presents furthe legends inclusive legends of interaction between Krishna and Shiva.
+* Book 4 presents further legends inclusive legends of interaction between Krishna and Shiva.
 It deals with tantric themes and presents yoga meditation.

-Book 6 present further legends.
+* Book 6 contains further legends.
 The deal about the treatment of problems of male gods by the Devi.
-The masculine deities are presented as subordinate and dependent on the Devi.
+The masculine deities are presented as subordinate and as dependent on the Devi.